Superconducting-Circuits-Research-Group/labber-drivers/MultiQubit_PulseGenerator/MultiQubit_PulseGenerator_Doc.md

 # Multi Qubit Experiment Manual

 ## T1 measurement
 1. Set sequence to be 'CP/CPMG'.
-Set 'Number of qubits' to be 1 (single qubi case), 'Local XY' to be True.
+Set 'Number of qubits' to be 1 (single qubit case), 'Local XY' to be True.
 'Pulse period' won't be used.
 Set '# of pi pulses' to be -1 (This stands for 'T1 measurement'), 'Sequence duration' to be 0.
 'Add pi pulses to Q', 'Edge-to-edge pulses' won't be used.
 2. Set 'Sample rate', 'Number of points', 'First pulse delay' properly.
-If you want to fix the pi pulse and move the readout pulse in each circle, turn off 'Align pulses to end of waveform'.
-If not, turn it on (Then 'First pulse delay' won't affect the sequence unless it is very small).
-Turn off 'Trim waveform to sequence'
+If you want to fix the pi pulse and move the readout pulse for each waveform in a sequence, turn off 'Align pulses to end of waveform'.
+If not, turn it on.
+In this case, 'First pulse delay' won't affect the sequence unless it is very small.
+Turn off 'Trim waveform to sequence'.
 3. Set the parameters in '1-QB gates' properly.
 For detailed explanation, see 'Common parameters' below.
-Typical settings: 'Pulse type' = 'Square', turn off 'Use DRAG', turn on 'Uniform pulse shape'.
+Typical settings: 'Pulse type' is 'Square', 'Use DRAG' is off, 'Uniform pulse shape' is on.
 4. Pulse #1 will be the pi pulse.
 Set the 'Width', 'Amplitude' according to the shape of the pi pulse.
 Set 'Plateau', 'Frequency' to be 0.
-Don't need to set the parameters for other pulses (In T1 measurement, typically only pulse #1 will be used).
+Don't need to set the parameters for other pulses: in T1 measurement, only pulse #1 is used.
 5. '2-QB gates', 'Tomography', 'Predistortion', 'Cross-talk' won't be used.
 6. Turn on 'Generate readout trig'.
 Set 'Readout trig amplitude' to be 0.5V.
 Set 'Readout trig duration' to be 1e-6s.
 Turn on 'Generate readout waveform'.
 Set 'Number of readout tones' to be 1.
 Set 'Readout amplitude' = 0.5V, 'Readout duration' = 1e-5s.
 Set 'Readout delay' as the step parameter in 'Step sequence' list in 'Measurement Editor'.
-7. 'Match main sequence waveform size' won't be used.
+7. 'Match main sequence waveform size' should be on.
 Set 'Readout frequency #1' = 0.
-Other frequencies won't be used.
+Other frequencies are irrelevant.
 Turn off 'Distribute readout phases'.
 Set 'Readout I/Q ratio' = 1, 'Offset I' = 0, 'Offset Q' = 0, 'IQ skew' = 0.
 Turn off 'Predistort readout waveform'.
-8. In 'Signal connections', set 'Trace - I1' to be the source for 'Ch1' of 'AWG - Haonan'.
+8. In 'Signal connections', set 'Trace - I1' to be the source for 'Ch1' of 'Tektronix AWG'.
 If 'Phase' for pulse #1 is non-zero, set 'Trace - Q' to be the source for 'Ch2'.
 Set 'Trace - Readout' to be the source for 'Ch3'.
 Set 'Trace - Readout trig' to be the source for 'Ch3 - Marker 1' as the trigger.
 9. In 'Step sequence', set all the other parameters.
 Note:
-	- 'AlazarTech Signal Demodulatior'
+	- 'AlazarTech Signal Demodulator'
 		- 'Records per buffer' = the number of step points.
 		- 'Trigger level' = 450mV.
 		- 'Sequence time step' = the step of the 'Readout delay'.
 		- 'Acquisition mode' = 'Referenced Average Buffer Demodulation with AWG Hardware Loop'
-	- 'Tektronix AWG - Haonan'
+	- 'Tektronix AWG'
-		- 'Run mode' = 'Sequence'
+		- 'Run mode' = 'Sequence'.

 # Common parameters
 ## Sequence